TMJ-Friendly Sleep Apnea Treatment Detroit

 If you need a sleep apnea treatment that also protects your jaw health, the SLEEP APNEA PRECISION APPROACH™ offers a comfortable and effective solution.

-Call (248) 480-0085 or fill out our online contact form to schedule an appointment with Dr. Jeffrey Haddad at Michigan Center for TMJ & Sleep Wellness.
+Contact our office today to schedule an appointment with Dr. Jeffrey Haddad at Michigan Center for TMJ & Sleep Wellness.
 Our team is ready to help you achieve better sleep and lasting relief from jaw pain.